 A credit counselor is essentially a certified and trained money management expert.
 They can help you review your budget and develop a plan for paying down your debts.
 Credit counselors also set up debt management plans (DMPs).
 If you sign up for a DMP, you’ll make a monthly payment to your credit counselor, who, in turn, will pay your creditors on your behalf.

 Credit counselors may offer free consultations, educational materials and workshops.
 However, you typically pay a fee if the counselor sets up a debt management plan (though it may be waived by some agencies if you are in particularly dire straits) and there could be other charges associated with credit counseling services.
 Be sure to ask a credit counseling organization you are considering for a price list or free quote before signing up for their services.

 It’s important to limit the costs of a credit counselor.
 You can opt for a nonprofit credit counselor with a local office or someone who is accessible online or by phone who offers free or low-fee services.
 Avoid debt counseling companies that charge huge fees for their services.

 The National Foundation for Credit Counseling has certified credit counselors available all over the country and is a great place to start your search for a reputable and affordable credit counselor.
 Another highly reputable organization is the Association of Independent Consumer Credit Counseling Agencies.
 Credit unions, universities, military bases and local housing authorities also offer nonprofit credit and debt counseling services.

 Here are some questions to ask a credit counselor before agreeing to pay for their services.

 Are the credit counselors certified?
 Ask for an explanation of their training and background.
-And you may want to check to see if a credit counselor has any complaints filed against them with the Better Business Bureau.
+In addition to the background checks we mentioned above, you may want to check to see if a credit counselor has any complaints filed against them with the Better Business Bureau.

 It’s best to ask for this information in advance and before giving a counselor the details about your financial situation.
 You’re checking them out, not the other way around.